-(CNN) — After more than a year of lockdowns and quarantine and social distancing, we're all more than ready for a big, celebratory, I-just-endured-a-pandemic vacation.
+(CNN) — After more than two years of restrictions, we're all more than ready for a big, celebratory, this-pandemic-is-finally-easing-up trip.

-From tropical island escapes from the Maldives to Hawaii, to glamorous urban getaways in Sydney and Hollywood and Singapore, we're dreaming of -- and saving for -- these post-pandemic splurges.
+From tropical island escapes in the Maldives and Hawaii to glamorous urban getaways in Sydney, Hollywood and Singapore, we're dreaming of -- and saving for -- these hotel splurges.

 The Brando, on an island 30 miles north of Tahiti, is a favorite of celebrities.